kent-map/kent/dickens/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/dickens-sun-hotel.jpg)

 ‘I seemed to be sustained and led on by my fanciful picture of my mother in her youth, before I came into the world.
 It always kept me company.
-It was there, among the hops, when I lay down to sleep; it was with me on my waking in the morning; it went before me all day.
+It was there, among the hops, when I lay down to sleep.'

 ## Dickens and Dover